xrrocha/nobocoder/README.md

 val wordNGrams = ngrams("hello") // Equivalent to NGram.ngrams("hello", 2)
 val suggestion = Suggestion("herre", Seq("here", "her"))
 ```
+>
+Note: As illustrated above, Scala traits, objects, classes and functions can nest freely

 When an object has the same name of a class or trait it's dubbed their _companion object_.
 A companion object doesn't have to extend its associated class or trait (though it may.)